In New York's Rockaways, battered residents dig out and wait

 BLANK STARES

-Coyne's house is splattered with blobs of muddy sand up to a height of about 14 feet that look as if they've been shot onto the siding.
+Coyne's house is splattered with blobs of muddy sand up to a height of about 14 feet (4.3 meters) that look as if they've been shot onto the siding.

 When volunteers arrived to help the storm victims, they found residents surveying the damage with blank stares.
 Some were crying.
 Many had only just started cleaning up.